yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 In this exercise, you will first set up a pull request policy for the master branch, then create a short-lived task branch.
 In this branch you will make a small code change, commit, push the code, and finally, submit a pull request.

 Then, you will merge the pull request into the master branch, triggering an automated build and release of your application.
-For this exercise, you will use Azure DevOps workflow to complete the tasks, but keep in mind this same procss could be performed locally using the Azure Command Line Interface (CLI), or an IDE of your choice.
+For this exercise, you will use Azure DevOps workflow to complete the tasks, but keep in mind this same process could be performed locally using the Azure Command Line Interface (CLI), or an IDE of your choice.

 ### Task 1: Set up a pull request policy